-If a student is not feeling well during the school day, or before their first class, it is the student's responsibility to come, in person, to see the nurse for evaluation.
-The nurse does not make "house calls" unless medically necessary.
+If a student is not feeling well during the school day, or before their first class, it is the student's responsibility to come, in person, to the Health Office for evaluation.
+The nurse does not make visits to the Residence Halls to see students unless medically necessary.
 The registered nurse will assess the student and determine if the illness necessitates them being excused from attending classes.
 The registered nurse, or designee, is the only person authorized to excuse a student from class for medical reasons.
 Students are not allowed to rest in their room during the school day when they are ill without being evaluated by the Health Office.
 Parents/guardians are not allowed to phone in absences while the student remains on-campus.
-Students who feel they are unable to attend class, but have not been excused from class by the Health Office need to recuperate off-campus or their absence will be unexcused.
+Students who feel they are unable to attend class, but have not been excused from class by the Health Office, need to recuperate off-campus or their absence will be unexcused.
 The registered nurse will not provide any retroactive medical excuses for classes that are missed due to illness and the absence will be recorded as unexcused.

 The Academy does not have an overnight infirmary.
-In order to protect affected students and the Academy community, students may be sent home to recuperate from illness.
+To protect affected students and the Academy community, students may be sent home to recuperate from illness.
 Situations which require off- campus recuperation include, but are not limited to:

-- 1. Communicable diseases; chronic (see Policy JHCC) and acute; - 2.
-A fever, at or above 100.0 degrees (see Policy JHCC) and acute; students will be sent home to recuperate from illness. - 3.
-Closed head injury/concussion(student can return to IMSA when cleared by a medical physician with doctor's note); - 4.
-Recommendation of Health Office staff or Chief Student Affairs Officer; - 5.
-Multiple episodes of vomiting and/or diarrhea.
-(Students must be without vomiting and diarrhea for 24 hours before returning to school).
+- 1. Communicable diseases; chronic (see Policy ICD) and acute. - 2.
+A fever, at or above 100.0°F (see Policy JCD) and acute; students will be sent home to recuperate from illness. - 3.
+Closed head injury/concussion (student can return to IMSA when cleared by a medical physician with a doctor's note). - 4.
+Recommendation of Health Office staff or Chief Student Affairs Officer. - 5.
+Episodes of vomiting and/or diarrhea.
+Students must be without vomiting and diarrhea for 24 hours before returning to school.

-If a student becomes ill while on a weekend trip home and will not be returning to the Academy for classes, a parent/guardian must call the Attendance Office and the student's Resident Counselor to report the illness.
-The Attendance Office has a 24-hour voicemail that is checked each morning prior to the start of classes.
+If a student becomes ill while at home and will not be returning to the Academy for classes, a parent/guardian must call the Attendance Office and the student's Resident Counselor to report the illness.
+The Attendance Office has a 24-hour voicemail that is checked each morning before the start of classes.
 Reporting symptoms or diagnosis will assist the Health Office with disease surveillance and can be reported on the attendance line or by contacting the Health Office.

-Due to the academic rigor and the residential nature of IMSA, students sent off-campus to recuperate are expected to remain off-campus for 24 hours after their symptoms have resolved.
+Due to the academic rigor and the residential nature of the Academy, students sent off-campus to recuperate are expected to remain off-campus for 24 hours after their symptoms have resolved.
 This expectation is intended to enhance students' recovery and well-being and promote infection control.

-Health Office clearance is required if a student is sent home due to illness prior to being readmitted to class regardless of duration of absence.
+If a student is sent home due to illness, Health Office clearance is required before the student is readmitted to class regardless of duration of absence.
 Medical clearance from a licensed physician or nurse practitioner is required if absent four or more days due to illness or injury.
-This note must be presented to the Health Office prior to the student being readmitted to class.
+This note must be presented to the Health Office before the student is readmitted to class.